 – New Talent: For the best film by a student or for a first film.

-– Best Sound: For the most impressive sound design.
+– Best Visual: For the most impressive visuals.

 The public also chooses its favorite film – the Audience Award.